lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 <img src="figures/mode.svg" width="348">

 3. Check the pitch classes of mode which are not part of chord and extract this ordered subsequence.
 In this case, the result is `[9,2,6]`.
-4. Calculate the ranges of values corresponding to the increasing degrees of chromaticism.
+4. Calculate the ranges of values corresponding to the increasing degrees of chromaticism, and transform input data accordingly.
 In this case, these are the pitch class sequence

 The following tables show how increasing degrees of quantization affect to this motif (enharmonic differences are not relevant):